mariekeschouwstra/mariekeschouwstra.github.io/publications.md

 ---
 ## Journal articles

+Schouwstra, M., Naegeli, D., Kirby, S. (in press).
+Investigating word order emergence: constraints from cognition and communication. *Frontiers in Psychology*

+Kirton, F., Kirby, S., Smith, K., Culbertson, J., & Schouwstra, M. (2021).
+Constituent order in silent gesture reflects the perspective of the producer.
+Journal of Language Evolution, 6(1), 54-76.

+Motamedi, Y., Smith, K., Schouwstra, M., Culbertson, J., & Kirby, S. (2021).
+The emergence of systematic argument distinctions in artificial sign languages.
+Journal of Language Evolution, 6(2), 77-98

-Culbertson, J., Schouwstra, M., Kirby, S. (in press).
-From the world to word order: deriving biases in noun phrase order from statistical properties of the world. *Language.* Preprint available [here](https://psyarxiv.com/v7be4/).
+Culbertson, J., Schouwstra, M., & Kirby, S. (2020).
+From the world to word order: deriving biases in noun phrase order from statistical properties of the world. *Language*, 96(3), 696-717.

 Sato, A., Schouwstra, M. Flaherty, M., Kirby, S. (2020).
-Iconicity in artificial sign language learning. *Language and Cognition*.
+Do all aspect of learning benefit from iconicity?
+Evidence from motion capture. *Language and Cognition*, 12(1).
 DOI: 10.1017/langcog.2019.37

 Schouwstra, M., de Swart, H., and Thompson, B. (2019).
 Interpreting Silent Gesture: cognitive biases and rational inference in emerging language systems. *Cognitive Science* 43(7).
 DOI: 10.1111/cogs.12732